Please call the office for details on how to book for Sunday services.

 Mercy Jeremiah, Parish Administrator

 Mercy Jeremiah was appointed as All Saints’ parish administrator in February 2017.
 Born in Singapore, she is a Kiwi of Indian Tamil Heritage.
 She has worked as an Airforce Librarian and Hospital Administrator.
 Mercy holds a MPhil in English Literature and a Certificate in Chaplaincy & Pastoral Care and has trained as a school chaplain.
 She hopes to further her Chaplaincy studies in the near future.

-Mercy sees her role as parish administrator as a ministry of Grace and firmly believes that God has led her to this role.
-She loves road trips and enjoys music, dance and drama.
-She is happily married to Anbu and has three adorable children Meshach, Josiah and Lillian.
+Mercy sees her role as parish administrator as a Ministry of Grace and firmly believes that God has led her to this role.
+She loves road trips and enjoys music/dance and drama.
+She is happily married to Anbu and has three adorable children Meshach, Josiah & Lillian.
 The family worships at All Saints and are all dedicated altar servers.

-Angela is a retired teacher and librarian, spending her last 23 years of work at the National Library of Australia.
-She has been worshipping at All Saints’ for the last 8 years, as well as a for a 5-year period in the early 1990s.
-Angela is a volunteer in the Parish Office and currently works every Thursday.
-Her main tasks include organising baptisms, preparing the weekly pew sheet (The Fold) and the E-news.
+Angela is a retired teacher and librarian, spending the last 23 years of work at the National Library of Australia.
+She has been worshipping at All Saints’ for the last 8 years, as well as a 5 year period in the early 1990s.
+Angela is a volunteer in the Parish Office and currently works there every Thursday.
+Her main tasks include organising baptisms, preparing the weekly Fold and the E-news.
 Angela is a widow who enjoys spending time with her grandchildren, working as a volunteer for the Lifeline Bookfairs, doing tai chi, reading and gardening.